ACEnglish/kanpig/README.md

 ### `--sizemin` and `--sizemax`
 Variant sizes are determined by `abs(length(ALT) - length(REF))`.
 Genotypes of variants not within the size boundaries are set to missing (`./.`).

+Read pileups also must be within this sizemin and sizemax.
+Some SVs with sizes around these thresholds may not be consistent between alignments/varaints.
+For example, the VCF may describe a 50bp variant while the alignments have a 10bp and 40bp split variant.
+These problematic regions can sometimes benefit from a lower `--sizemin`, however this is not a magic fix for all cases.

 ### `--sizesim` and `--seqsim`
-When applying a haplotype to a variant graph, only paths above these two thresholds are allowed.
+When applying a haplotype to a variant graph, only path above these two thresholds are allowed.
 If there are multiple paths above the threshold, the one with the highest score is kept.
 Generally, `0.90` is well balanced whereas lower thresholds will boost recall at the cost of precision and vice versa for higher thresholds.

 ### `--gpenalty` and `--fpenalty`
 The similarity of a path to the graph is used to to compute a score and the highest score kept.
 The scoring formula is